 Everyone’s family seems to have special dishes that are required to be served on Thanksgiving.
 When I was little, my grandma always had to have an ambrosia salad.
 (You know, canned fruit and Cool Whip or cream cheese, maybe some coconut.
 I’m pretty sure hers involved Jello too.
 It was an ambrosia/Jello mold hybrid.)
 That particular item has been discontinued.

 But Brussels sprouts are another item that always has to be served.
 For many years this was just frozen steamed Brussels sprouts.
 Not the most exciting of dishes.
 And certainly not the best if you’re trying to convert someone to the cult of Brussels sprouts devotees.
 (I’ve actually been a member since I was a child).
-My mom got this recipe from a lady at her her work, and I’m very thankful to this person.
-Everyone kind of went crazy for it.
+Enter this recipe.
+My family made it this year, and everyone kind of went crazy for it.
 It might be the best Brussels sprouts recipe I’ve ever tried.

 No more boring, slightly funky frozen Brussels sprouts!

 - 1 pound Brussels sprouts, ends trimmed, sliced lengthwise into 4-5 slices

 - 5 tablespoons water, divided

 - Heat a large pan with a lid over medium heat.
 Lightly coat the pan with oil.
 Add the shallot and cook until softened, 2-3 minutes.
 Stir in the Brussels sprouts, 3 tablespoons of water, and a pinch of salt.
 Arrange the sprouts in an even layer.
 Reduce the heat to medium-low, cover, and cook for 5 minutes.

 - Meanwhile, whisk the mustard, sugar, and remaining 2 tablespoons of water together in a small bowl.